thenglee/merchant/README.md

 There were some bugs and issues with the business workflow (e.g. product stock does not decrease with purchase) after the tutorial was completed.
 Below are the added refinements that were completed after the tutorial.
 For the summarised list of issues/bugs and solutions during the coding process, refer to the wiki page [here](https://github.com/thenglee/merchant/wiki/Post-tutorial:-Issues-and-solutions).

 ##### Product
-* When product is out of stock, display 'Sold out' label instead of 'Add to Cart' button
 * Dynamic product stock update with user order process:
   * Product stock decreases when user
     * Adds product item to cart